chayawaxstock/new-managerTasks/README.md

            requierd data: `teamLeaderId`

  * Worker screens:

+    * Worker managmant:
         * Send Email- send email from the worker to his manager. requierd data: `Email` objeat

         * GetAllProjects- get all the projects in this company,that belongs to this worker.
           The worker can see the status of each project.

         * The worker can see also a graph of his hours done for his projects.

 ***